Khadevis Robinson: Coaching career

 Robinson started his coaching career by coaching at Louisville High School (Woodland Hills, California).
 Robinson also coached open and professional athletes starting in 2006.
 In 2010 Robinson became the Head Cross Country and Distance coach for UNLV (University of Nevada, Las Vegas).
-Robinson then became the Head Women's Cross Country/Distance coach for The Ohio State University.
-Robinson was able to guide the buckeyes to some top finishes and some school records in a very short time.
-After only one year, Robinson's impact did not go unnoticed and he was offered an opportunity to coach at one of the premier track and field programs in the nation, LSU (Louisiana State University).
+Robinson then became the Head Women's Cross Country/Distance coach for Ohio State University.
+Robinson guided the Buckeyes to some top finishes and some school records.
+After only one year, Robinson was offered an opportunity to coach at one of the premier track and field programs in the nation, LSU (Louisiana State University).
 He subsequently left LSU in summer of 2017 to return to Ohio State University as both the men's and women's distance track and cross country coach.

-In July 2022, TCU Director of Intercollegiate Athletics Jeremiah Donati announced the hiring of Robinson as its Director of Track and Field.
+In July 2022, Robinson was hired at TCU as its Director of Track and Field.
 He also is the primary coach for the middle distance events at TCU.

-Speaking career

-After being well known as a Professional track and field athlete, Robinson has continued to motivate and inspire others through his speaking and mentoring abilities.
-Robinson has used the lessons he learned from being and Olympian and shares it with businesses and organizations through Motivational Speeches, camps and clinics.
-His message speaks to the Inner Olympian in all of us.
-Robinson feels that everyone has an Olympic size goal that awaits to be ignited.
-From his failures and successes, Robinson shares lessons that not only motivates but it inspires others to reconnect with childhood dreams.